 A quick summary of the major changes (see below for details):

-- Standalone Qt console: a new rich console has been added to IPython,
+Standalone Qt console: a new rich console has been added to IPython, started with

 ipython qtconsole.
 In this application we have tried to retain the feel of a terminal for fast and efficient workflows, while adding many features that a line-oriented terminal simply can not support, such as inline figures, full multiline editing with syntax highlighting, graphical tooltips for function calls and much more.
 This development was sponsored by Enthought Inc..
 See below for details.

-- New model for GUI/plotting support in the terminal.
-Now instead of the
+New model for GUI/plotting support in the terminal.
+Now instead of the various

 -Xthreadflags we had before, GUI support is provided without the use of any threads, by directly integrating GUI event loops with Python’s